 </ img>

-Inside is an absolutely standard set of modernUltraportable Notebook: Intel Whiskey Lake processors with integrated graphics.
-We had a review with the Intel Core i5-8265U.
-This is a 14-nm quad-core processor with support for 8 threads HyperThreading, 6 MB SmartCache.
-The clock frequency is 1.6 GHz (up to 3.4 GHz Turbo Boost).
+Inside there is an absolutely standard set of modernultraportable laptop: Intel Whiskey Lake processors with integrated graphics.
+We had an option with an Intel Core i5-8265U in our review.
+This is a 14nm quad-core processor with support for 8 HyperThreading threads, 6 MB SmartCache.
+Clock frequency - 1.6 GHz (up to 3.4 GHz Turbo Boost).
 The integrated Intel UHD Graphics 620 chip with a frequency of up to 1100 MHz is responsible for the graphics.
-The 13-inch ThinkBooks will only have integrated graphics; the ThinkBook 14s will be available in a configuration with a discrete Radeon graphics card.
-RAM - 8 GB DDR4-2400.
-Wireless interfaces: Wi-Fi 802.11 AC (2 × 2) and Bluetooth 5.0.
+The 13-inch ThinkBooks will only come with integrated graphics; the ThinkBook 14s will be available with a discrete Radeon graphics card.
+RAM – 8 GB DDR4-2400.
+Wireless interfaces: Wi-Fi 802.11 AC (2&#215;2) and Bluetooth 5.0.

 </ img>